Hao-Laboratory/OAM-Ctrl/README.md

 * **Xin Liu** - *Initial work* - [LiuX2018](https://github.com/LiuX2018).

-## Note
+## Note!!!

-- This version is only basic for the **demo** purposes.
-It does not include the performance optimization modules, e.g., parallel computing, GPU acceleration, and graphic user interface.
+- This version is only for the basic **demo** purposes.
+It does not include the performance optimization modules, e.g., Parallel Computing, and Graphical User Interface.
-- Please contact us if you want the **latest version** (fully functional) of this code.
+- Please contact us if you want the **complete** version (fully functional) of this code.
 - Email:LiuX2018@zju.edu.cn; haox@zju.edu.cn.

 ## License